rabbitstack/fibratus/CONTRIBUTING.md

 By default, when building Fibratus, the Go compiler is instructed to ignore all features that trigger the [cgo](https://golang.org/cmd/cgo/), but you can control which features are enabled through the following build flags:

 - `filament`: compiles Fibratus with filaments support
-- `kcap`: compiles Fibratus with support for capturing/replaying kcap files
+- `cap`: compiles Fibratus with support for capturing/replaying cap files
 - `yara`: builds Fibratus with support for [Yara](https://virustotal.github.io/yara/) pattern matching

 To produce the Fibratus binary with the filaments support, you would run the following commands from the Powershell terminal: